 A local planning scheme consists of two main sections:

-- Policy and future direction for land use and development—from heritage and environment to car parking.
+- Policy and future direction for land use and development—from heritage and environment to parking.

-- Zones and overlays, which tell you whether a property is for residential, industrial or business use.
+- Zones and overlays, that tell you whether a property is for residential, industrial or business use.
 They detail what you are allowed or not allowed to do on your land.

-You can find out about the zones, schedules and other information for specific properties by visiting the Victorian Government's Land Channel website.
+You can find out about the zones, schedules and other information for specific properties by visiting Maps and Spatial Data on the Department of Transport and Planning website.

 The process for carrying out a planning scheme amendment is set out in the Planning and Environment Act 1987.

 Further information including the planning scheme amendment process can be found in our fact sheet: